vimpostor/vim-lumen/README.md

 https://user-images.githubusercontent.com/21310755/164289278-6368d615-e363-4185-a7c1-0f79ae3bf7b1.mov

-At the moment, the only supported platform is Linux, but PRs are highly welcome to add support for other platforms.
+At the moment, supported platforms are Linux and MacOS, but PRs are highly welcome to add support for other platforms.

 # Installation